inspiraller/jest-sonar-coverage-boilerplate-working/README.md

 sonar.testExecutionReportPaths=./reports/test-reporter.xml
 sonar.javascript.lcov.reportPaths=./coverage/lcov.info
 ```
+note:
-sonar.testExecutionReportPath will not work
+- sonar.testExecutionReportPath will not work (You could spend days and hours scratching your head if you miss this)
-sonar.testExecutionReportPaths will work
+- sonar.testExecutionReportPaths will work

 # complete !